HaJoHe/k3s4oci/README.md

 Description how to setup a cluster including a glusterfs for locsl storage

-* Disable Scheduling on Master node
+* ### Disable Scheduling on Master node it's probably a good idea for not overcharging the Master VM, to disable workload on this node.
+I personally found, that playing arround with some uncorrect yaml ;-), ... k3s is running in high load very easyly, and ends with refusing to accept commands.
+Solution: systemctl restart k3s... or
  <br/>kubectl taint nodes master-node node-role.kubernetes.io/master=effect:NoSchedule